 With electric choice, consumers can select the company that generates the power they buy.
 Competition among electric generation suppliers may bring cost savings to consumers.
-To make the best choices, you need to be aware of the different services you use and pay for when you receive electricity.
+To make the best choices, you'll need to understand the different services you use and pay for when you receive electricity.
 These services include the following:

-Then, distribution: the local electric utility, like Penelec, uses its wires, transformers, substations and other equipment to deliver the electricity to homes and businesses.
+- Distribution: the electric distribution company, for instance Potomac Edison, uses its wires, transformers, substations, and other equipment to deliver the electricity to homes and businesses.

-Your supplier will charge you for the cost of generating electricity.
-The supplier's price also will include the cost of getting the energy to our wires.
-Penelec will charge you for the cost of delivering the electricity over our wires to you.
-Our charge will include other costs, such as meter reading and billing.
+Your electric generation supplier will charge for the cost of generating electricity.
+The supplier also will charge you for the cost of getting the energy to our wires.
+Potomac Edison will charge you for the cost of delivering the electricity to you, as well as other costs, such as meter reading and billing.

-Penelec will continue to provide the same services we have in the past, except that you now will be able to decide who supplies your electricity.
+Potomac Edison will continue to provide the same services we have in the past, except that you now will be able to decide who supplies your electric generation.
 We'll continue to maintain and operate our transmission and distribution system.
-In addition, we'll continue to purchase and deliver energy to customers who do not choose another supplier, and we'll provide meter reading, billing, complaint resolution and service restoration after outages.
+In addition, we'll continue to supply electric generation to customers who do not choose another supplier, and we'll continue to read meters, bill customers, resolve complaints and restore service if an outage occurs.

 How to Participate

-It's easy for Waverly customers to participate in the choice program.
+It's easy for Potomac Edison customers to participate in the choice program.

 All you need to do is sign up with a supplier.
 The supplier will need information, including your name, address, phone number and 20-digit customer number to provide service.
 The supplier also may ask you for permission to have the utility release your energy use information.

-When you shop, you'll use your "price to compare" to check the prices offered by suppliers.
-In order to save money, you must buy your electricity from a supplier at a price that is less than the price to compare you'll receive from Penelec.
-The price to compare is based on Waverly's generation and transmission costs.
+When you shop, you'll use your "standard offer service price" to check the prices offered by suppliers.
+In order to save money, you must buy your electricity from a supplier at a price that is less than the standard offer service price you'll receive from Potomac Edison.

 If you buy your electricity from a supplier, your bill may include the cost of the kilowatt-hours purchased from the supplier.